tomwphillips/tomwphillips.github.io/content/blog/2025-11-14_agi_fantasy.md

 +++
-title = 'AGI fantasy is a blocker to actual engineering' date = 2025-11-14T06:32:56Z description = ':AGI is a harmful and wasteful fantasy that runs counter to the principles of efficient and effective engineering.'
+title = 'AGI fantasy is a blocker to actual engineering' date = 2025-11-14T06:32:56Z description = 'AGI is a harmful and wasteful fantasy that runs counter to the principles of efficient and effective engineering.'
 [params]
 	licence = "CC-BY-4.0"
 +++